Saudi accused in U.S. warship bombing to keep his lawyer

 The alleged al Qaeda leader is also accused of staging a 2002 attack on a French oil tanker in the Gulf of Aden that killed a Bulgarian crewman.

+"If he is, as we believe, receiving hugely substandard medical care, that bears upon everything," Kammen said.
+He described his client as "severely traumatized" and said he had trust issues.

-Pohl had scheduled eight days of pretrial hearings starting on Monday, in part to determine what evidence will be admissible at trial.
+Pohl scheduled eight days of pre-trial hearings starting on Monday, in part to determine what evidence will be admissible at trial.

 Nashiri was captured in Dubai in 2002 and held in secret Central Intelligence Agency custody until his transfer to Guantanamo Bay in 2006.
 In early 2013, a military sanity board determined that he was competent to stand trial.